dstackai/dstack/docs/blog/posts/volumes-on-runpod.md

 Great news: RunPod supports network volumes, which we can use for caching models across multiple replicas.

-With dstack, you can create a RunPod volume using the following configuration:
+With `dstack`, you can create a RunPod volume using the following configuration:

 <div editor-title="examples/mist/volumes/runpod.dstack.yml">